Faculty Internship Resources

 Getting Started

 After a student secures an internship, they will meet with their faculty supervisor to receive approval to earn credit for internship.
 During this meeting, student and faculty discuss potential learning goals and academic requirements for the experience.
 Students will register their internship prior to the beginning of the term in which they complete the majority of their hours.
-Students must complete a minimum of 80 hours to earn 2 credits, or 160 hours for 4 credits.
+Students must complete a minimum of 20 hours over the course of the semester for the 0-credit internship, 75 hours to earn 2 credits, or 150 hours for 4 credits.

 ● Provide learning goals specific to your discipline.